sr-murthy/water_seller/README.md

 Water seller currently supports the following processes:

 ### Local OasisLMF Installation
-This process installs the OasisLMF package locally and installs the required dependencies.
-This is essential if you want to run OasisLMF on a Mac ARM64 machine.
-To install the package locally use the following command:
+This process installs the OasisLMF package, including ktools, locally and installs the required dependencies.
+Note that ktools is a C++ component and is built from sources - the build options for `configure` and `make` can be customised with this tool with the following extra command line options (after the `--extra` option):

 ```bash
 ws-install-oasislmf --extra